dgrnbrg/piplin/articles/modules.md

            (map (uintm 8) (range 10))))
 {% endhighlight %}

-`counter-module` demonstrates a very simple use of state - we can insert a register at the `:output` node so that we can actually compute a feedback cycle.
+`counter-module` demonstrates a very simple use of state - we insert a register at the `:output` node so that we can compute a feedback cycle.
 The register is declared in the second map, by specifying the node to be registered as the key, and its initial value as the val.
 If we tried to make the counter module without specifying that `:output` is a register, then we would get an exception about cyclic graphs!
-Remember: in Piplin, all logic must be computed, and then all registers get updated.
-This repetition is the model of computation.
+In Piplin, all logic is first computed, and then all registers get updated.

 `compile-root` is an important function.
 Try invoking `(counter-module)`.
 You will get a result, but it only contains the register output of the `counter-module`.
 Where did the `inc` go? `compile-root` is the function that you should use to invoke the root module of your design, because it is able to capture all of the uses of registers and memories in your design, so that they can be properly simulated or synthesized to Verilog. `compile-root` does this by binding a special thread-local variable that all of the module instantiations store their logic into as a side effect of being invoked.